-To both acknowledge and try to minimize this effect, this Plan will balance the competing need to address safety and inequality along the corridor by putting long-time community members and their lived experiences at the center of every design option.
-The Plan will generate a feedback cycle where every round of engagement will begin by articulating what was heard in prior rounds and how design options reflect the heard community vision and needs.
+To both acknowledge and try to minimize this effect, this Plan will balance the competing need to address safety and inequality along the corridor by putting community members and their lived experience at the center of every design option.
+The Plan will lead a virtuous feedback cycle where every round of engagement will begin by articulating what was heard in prior rounds and how design options reflect the heard community vision and needs.